PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 SYNOPSIS

-Deletes all your locker secrets.
+Deletes all your locker secrets, locker attachments, and locker salt.

 DESCRIPTION